ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Connecting Umbrel to Zeus
+# Connecting to Zeus

+Zeus is a mobile app that can manage multiple nodes connections.
+You can connect various nodes not just one, depending on your needs and usage.

+Here we present you, in simple steps, how can connect your specific type of node with Zeus.

 <Tabs>